All I need is your email and a basic description of your project.

 Once we have the project to the point where it is feature-complete, we will test the hell out of it.
 You can usually expect another 2-3 weeks of tweaking and fine-tuning before we are ready to launch.

-Conviro is a soon-to-be-launched consulting application.
-Built with Ruby on Rails and Node, it allows consultants to charge for their time in real-time chats.
+Techneed is a service that makes paid consulting online much easier.
+Built with Ruby on Rails, it allows consultants to charge for their time in real-time chats.
 I was lucky to work with the founder from the beginning, participating in product design, development, and project management.

 The Skirball Center for Adult Jewish Learning was another project originally built in Wordpress.
 After spending some time gathering requirements with staff at the center, it was clear this needed to be a Ruby on Rails application.
 This project is at it's core a custom content and order management system, but I took an agile approach to make sure they were finally happy with their website.